collaborativebioinformatics/virussusceptibility/README.md

+> CMU / DNAnexus Hackathon 2023

 # virustrajectory

 ## Introduction

-This is a project of the CMU/DNAnexus 2023 Hackathon, in which we are trying to find the correlation of COVID-19 susceptibility with chronic diseases (such as cancer, hypertension or diabetes), using vector trajectory inference.
+This is a project from the CMU/DNAnexus 2023 Hackathon, in which we are trying to find the correlation of COVID-19 susceptibility with chronic diseases (such as cancer, hypertension or diabetes), using vector trajectory inference.

-We developed a Python pipeline to create vector database and query it for specific
+We developed a Python pipeline to create vector database and query it for a specific context in relevant scientific articles.

+Embeddings are high-dimensional vectors that facilitate searching for similar context in

 Vector databases allow for performance, scalability, and flexibility when working with embeddings.

+We tested our pipeline on a subset of the CORD-19 dataset.

 ## The aim